Creating a Career Development Plan: Tips and Strategies

 - Expands the opportunities for career advancement.

-A career development plan requires evaluating strengths and weaknesses in skillsets then implementing active steps to professional growth.
+A career development plan is about evaluating your strengths and weaknesses in skillsets and then taking proactive steps towards professional development.

-The first step in establishing your career plan of development is to assess your current competencies, skillsets strengths, weaknesses, and areas that require improvement.
+The first step in establishing your career development plan is to determine your current skills, abilities, strengths, and areas that require improvement.

 Consider these questions: